thlorenz/proxyquire/README.md

 var foo2 = proxyquire('./foo', stubs);
 ```

-## Using proxyquire to remove modules
+## Using proxyquire to simulate the absence of Modules

 Some libraries may behave differently in the presence of absence of a
 package, for example: